 Capt.
 Kenney M. Comstock, Jr., who has been overseas 44 months, and T/4 Graydon E. Comstock, who has been in England and France for 13 months, are on their way home.
 They are the sons of Mr. & Mrs. K. M. Comstock, 428 North College Avenue.
 Capt.
 Comstock is on a 45-day leave.
 He is with the Army of Occupation.
 Graydon is on his way home and will receive his discharge.
 A third son, Lt.
 Ira A. Comstock is at Marseilles, France.
 The three brothers were together on a three-day pass in February.

 Mom's 4th brother to served in the Coast Guard in California, sometimes as a typist, but also as a coast watcher.
-He first attended Officers Candidate School, but decided he could possible shoot to kill another human being - so he washed out of OCS and served his country via the Coast Guard.
+He first attended Officers Candidate School, but decided he could not possibly shoot to kill another human being - so he washed out of OCS and served his country via the Coast Guard.
 John James "Jay" Comstock was born 1919, Uniontown, Crawford County, Arkansas, died in San Francisco in 2006, age 86.
 This picture was made while he was in OCS.

-These men were part of life and I just hope somehow they know they are remembered and their service to their country is remembered!
+These men were part of my life and I just hope somehow they know they are remembered and their service to their country is remembered!